 This post may contain affiliate links.
 Please read our disclosure policy.

-Looking for a healthier twist on a classic?
-This easy and Healthy Carrot Cake is moist, sweet, and loaded with goodness!
+Looking for a lighter twist on a classic?
+This easy Carrot Cake is moist, sweet, and loaded with goodness!
 Perfect for dessert or a fun treat at any gathering, this carrot cake will make you forget all about the heavy, sugary versions.
 Trust me, you won’t miss the calories!

 You may also love my carrot cake muffins or my carrot cake cookies.

 Carrot cake is often served around Easter, but let’s be real—it’s a great dessert for any time of year!
 My kids love carrot cake and reach for it at every gathering, I aimed to make a lighter version of it without the butter and sugar.
-I love how simple this recipe for carrot cake turned out and I think you will too.
+I love how simple this recipe turned out, and I think you will, too.

 Carrot cake summary